CONVERSION RATE OPTIMISATION

 - Page speed: This became a ranking factor for all of the big search engines some time ago.
 If your site is slow, it will not rank well so straight away you have a problem as people won’t find your site.
 Then when you take into consideration the number of web visitors on mobile these days and their desire to see information instantly, ensuring your website loads fast is the first step in any CRO efforts.

 - Mobile friendly: We mentioned mobile above but speed is not the only consideration for mobile users.
 Make sure your pages are responsive, images are optimised for mobile, use click to call so mobile users can contact you easier.
 Make sure font sizes are not too small.

-- Pricing: Be clear and transparent how your products or services are priced.
-The cost will always be a large part of any decision-making process so be sure to have prominent pricing.
+- Pricing: Be clear and transparent about how your products or services are priced.
+Cost will always be a large part of any decision-making process so be sure to have prominent pricing.

 - Give and receive: Having a blog and/or resources page on your website can be a great way for visitors to make those first all-important micro conversions.
 Offering help, advice, guides, etc in the form of blog posts, white papers, infographics, etc are a great way to break the ice.

 - A/B or split testing: Testing theories is simply the best way to determine what works best with your website and online ads.
 Make a slight variation of an ad or page, split the traffic that sees them, then look at which version performs the best.
 With your ads and pages, you can test different headings, text, images, colours, call to action buttons and messaging and many more.